osmandapp/web/main/docs/user/plugins/parking.md

 ### Navigating to a Waypoint

-The Parking point can be used for navigation when the geolocation is unknown and/or simply to find the best course when navigating to your vehicle's parking location.
-To connect a Parking point to the navigation function, do the following:
+The Parking spot can be used for navigation when the geolocation is unknown and/or simply to find the best course when navigating to your vehicle's parking location.
+To connect a Parking spot to the navigation function, do the following:
 * Tap the navigation icon on your map.
 * Select the profile.
 * Tap the From field, and select an option of your current position.